-As 2022 fast approaches, strategic planning is steaming ahead.
-Sales organizations are aligning on company targets, sales quotas, how many reps to hire (check out our sales capacity planning guide) and sales compensation plan design.
-As an organization scales and your coverage model begins to include AEs, AMs, BDRs, SEs, specialists, and leaders, it is more important than ever to understand if your team’s cost structure is financially sound.
+As an organization scales and your coverage model begins to include AEs, AMs, BDRs, SEs, specialists, and leaders, it is more important than ever to understand if your sales team’s cost structure is financially sound.

-Insight Partners has developed a programmable model to easily forecast your Compensation Cost of Sales.
+Insight Partners has developed a programmable model to easily forecast your compensation cost of sales.
 This model allows you to assess the financial impact of different organizational structures and performance scenarios.
-It also integrates hyper-relevant B2B SaaS benchmarks so you can sanity-check your assumptions with what Insight Partners sees across its portfolio of over 250 B2B SaaS companies.
+It also integrates hyper-relevant B2B SaaS benchmarks so you can sense-check your assumptions with what Insight Partners sees across its portfolio of over 250 B2B SaaS companies.

-The main output is Compensation Cost of Sales ($ compensation expenses / $ ARR bookings, expressed as a %) – i.e., how much the sales org earns for every $1 of ARR booked.
-With this measure, you can calibrate your coverage model, sanity-check that your incentive structure doesn’t break the P&L, and even use statistical simulations to project the range of cost outcomes.
+The main output is compensation cost of sales ($ compensation expenses / $ ARR bookings, expressed as a %) — i.e., how much the sales org earns for every $1 of ARR booked.
+With this measure, you can calibrate your coverage model, check that your incentive structure doesn’t break the P&L, and even use statistical simulations to project the range of cost outcomes.

-You’ll need 4 simple inputs to model your Compensation Cost of Sales:
+You’ll need four simple inputs to model your compensation cost of sales.

 2. AE Headcount is the number of quota-carrying sales reps in that fiscal year.
 For simplicity, the model does not pro-rate for hire date, ramp, etc. In this example, we have 40 AEs.